SuperOfficeDocs/superoffice-docs/docs/reply-templates/index.md

 ### Email filter

-Here you have the possibility to send a reply template to the customer or to another e-mail address.
+Here you have the possibility to send a reply template to the customer or to another email address.
 The following parser variables are available:

 * Company
 * Customer